alo9507/JustKeepClicking/content/blog/pair-programmaing-true-cost-of-software-development/index.md

 They are all correct.

 I happen to be a social dev.
-My entire career except for a few months has been spent pairing.
+My entire career except for a few months has been within pair programming cultures.
 I prefer rabbit holing with my headphones in for hours, getting lunch, then popping out and sharing what I made in a good pairing session.
-To facilitate this, my personal preferred work routine would be 3 days pairing and 2 days solo coding, to be decided by me and my pair in our iteration planning meeting.
+My personal preferred work routine would be 3 days pairing and 2 days solo coding, to be decided by me and my pair in our iteration planning meeting.